 Don’t let the name fool you: home insurance can protect much more than your property.
-With liability coverage, for example, you might be surprised to find out just how far your coverage goes.
+With third-party liability coverage, for example, you might be surprised to find out just how far your home insurance coverage could go.

 When you’re batting a thousand

-Whether you’re out for some exercise or to socialize with your friends (or both), nothing’s more satisfying than the sound of your bat cracking a ball high into the air, past the outfield.
-But what if, in a perfect storm of lousy aim and excitement, you manage to hit your buddy and his $800 aviator sunglasses?
-Not only will you be buying the first post-game round, you’ll also be on the hook for replacing some pricey eyewear.
+Whether you’re out for some exercise or socializing with friends (or both), nothing’s more satisfying than the sound of your bat cracking a ball high into the air, past the outfield.
+But what if, in a perfect storm of lousy aim and excitement, you manage to hit a cyclist out for an afternoon ride?
+You might be on the hook for repairs to the cyclist’s bike and any injuries you’ve caused.

 When you’re out of the country

-Accidents happen, at home and abroad.
+Accidents can happen no matter where in the world you are.
 Maybe your candlelit wedding proposal ended with fire damage to your hotel room, or the kids got a little too excited while swinging for an authentic Mexican piñata at the resort.
-If you’re held legally responsible for any property damages that take place beyond your own property, your home insurance can help pay for repairs or replacements.
+If you’re held legally responsible for any damage that takes place beyond your own property, your home insurance can help pay for repairs or replacements.
 And as an added bonus, deductibles don’t apply to liability claims.

 When you’re at fault, plain and simple